Marella Explorer 2 current position

 Shipboard dining options - Food and Drinks

-Marella Explorer 2 has a total of 10 dining venues, including Surf and Turf, Kora La, Snack Shack, Umi Sushi and open air Mediterranean Restaurant with Pizza and Tapas areas.
-The Kora La features Oriental-style lanterns and paintings paired with pan-Asian menu of noodle dishes and curries.
+Marella Explorer 2 has a total of 10 dining venues, including Surf and Turf, Kora La, Snack Shack, Umi Sushi and open-air Mediterranean Restaurant with Pizza and Tapas areas.
+The Kora La features Oriental-style lanterns and paintings paired with a pan-Asian menu of noodle dishes and curries.
 This is a fine dining addition and there is a small premium to eat here.

 Dining venues onboard are located on decks 5, 6, 7 and 11.
 Follows the complete list of Marella Explorer 2 restaurants and food bars.

-- Latitude 53, situated on two decks, 5 and 6, is the main waiter service restaurant with floor-to-ceiling windows and gold-and-grey colour scheme.
+- Latitude 53, situated on two decks, 5 and 6, is the main waiter service restaurant with floor-to-ceiling windows and gold-and-grey color scheme.

 - Vista on Deck 5, situated in Latitude 53.
-In the evening, it transforms into an Italian restaurant for regional favourites prepared with authentic ingredients.
+In the evening, it transforms into an Italian restaurant for regional favorites prepared with authentic ingredients.

 - Umi Sushi on Deck 7 serves sushi, sashimi, nigiri rolls that are prepared in front of the guests of the eatery.
 Umi Sushi is open for dinner only, and costs extra.

-- Surf and Turf Steakhouse on Deck 7 specialises in all things meat.
-Its menu includes mains like lobster, grilled chicken and pork chops, but the highlight is the 28-day-aged steaks.
+- Surf and Turf Steakhouse on Deck 7 specializes in all things meat.
+Its menu includes mains like lobster, grilled chicken, and pork chops, but the highlight is the 28-day-aged steaks.
 There is a chopping board artwork as well as leather booth seating.
 Cover charge is applied for dining here.

 - The Market Place on Deck 11 is a buffet restaurant where guests can watch the chefs prepare dishes from around the world.
 It is made up of different food stalls.

-- Tapas at The Mediterranean on Deck 11 is specialised in tapas dishes for both lunch and dinner.
+- Tapas at The Mediterranean on Deck 11 is specialized in tapas dishes for both lunch and dinner.